 If the population is small, however, then the “sample size” is small.
 Just as we learn in statistics, the smaller the sample size, the larger the variance in the “sample estimate.”
 Thus, in small populations, the frequency of a neutral allele will bounce around from generation to generation more than it would in large populations, eventually going to either 0 (lost) or 1 (fixed).
 In particular, the frequency of a new mutation is small, so there’s a good chance that it won’t be “sampled,” and will thus be lost.

-So, for humans, we need two pieces of evidence, (1) \(N_e\), and (2) the plausible range of values that \(s\) might take, referred to as the distribution of fitness effects (DFE) for new alleles.1
+So, for humans, we need two pieces of evidence, (1) Ne, and (2) the plausible range of

 The DFE of new mutations is not necessarily fixed, however, but could have changed at different points in human evolution.
 Generally, deleterious mutations are expected to greatly outnumber beneficial ones because there are more ways to break things than improve them, especially if a population is well-adapted to its environmental niche.
 That means the DFE will generally be shifted toward negative values.